Advanced-Computer-Lab-2022/Comrades/README.md

 ## Code Style
+The architecture for the features is MVC(Model View Controller) [Learn More Here](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)

 We used camelCase for variables.

 Codes are formatted in VS Code using alt + shift + F.